xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/Screen-Shot-2018-09-20-at-4.44.23-PM.png)

 * **Request method**: The request method indicates the expected action to be executed on the specified resource.
-Katalon Studio supports following methods for REST services: **GET, POST, PUT, DELETE, PATCH (Available from version 5.8)**.
+Katalon Studio supports the following methods for REST services: **GET, POST, PUT, DELETE, PATCH (Available from version 5.8)**.
 You can refer to more details and specifications of each method [here](https://restfulapi.net/http-methods/).
 * **Request URL**: The URL registered for the RESTful web services
 * **Parameters**: Any parameter to be passed along with the RESTful request object.
 These values are generated automatically based on the Request URL or can be manually added.
 Starting from version 7.0, Katalon Studio encodes special characters in query parameters before sending requests.
 * **Authorization**: Credentials for HTTP authentication.\
    Type: **Basic**, **OAuth 1.0**, or **No Authorization**
 * **HTTP Headers**: The header information to be included to transmit in the RESTful request object.
 By default, the **Content-Type** value is generated automatically based on the HTTP Body.
 You can also select headers from the list of suggested options (by double-clicking on the **Name** cell) or enter another header of your interest.
 Refer to [Supported HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) for more details.

-   Starting from version 7.2.5, Katalon Studio supports disabling specifying content type of HTTP Header based on HTTP Body automatically.
+   Starting from version 7.2.5, Katalon Studio supports disabling specifying the content type of HTTP Header based on HTTP Body automatically.
 This allows users to configure content types for HTTP Header and Body separately.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful/auto-update.png" width="" height="">